Many people would be surprised at the answer to ‘How how long did Noahs flood last?’ because it is a long time and is a realistic timescale.

-To answer ‘How long did Noahs flood last?’ we need to look at Genesis 6:3 where it states:
+To answer ‘How long did Noah wait for the flood?’ we need to look at Genesis 6:3 which states:

 So that probably means that it would be 120 years from God’s warning to the Ark being built.